 - The income of the consumer

-These factors are not equally important, however.
+Not all these factors have equal weight.
 For most consumers, the utilization rate of the maximum available credit line is the largest factor influencing a credit score.
 If the utilization rate is under 30%, and the consumer regularly pays their debt before it is due, their credit score will rise.

 In contrast, if the utilization rate is higher than 30% or approaching 100%, the consumer’s credit score will trend towards lower numbers.
 Similarly, carrying a large balance on a credit line is detrimental to the credit score.

 The age of each line of credit is also highly relevant in the long-term for a person’s credit score.
-The older each credit line gets, the more beneficial it will be for the consumer’s credit score.
+The older each credit line gets, the more it helps your credit score.

 The following financial instruments can affect credit scores:

 - Payday loans

 - Bank loans